teaconmc/Biluochun-2021/README.md

 If test locally, either prepend `OAUTHLIB_INSECURE_TRANSPORT=1` to allow Authlib to use HTTP, or configure HTTPS for your local server (what?!)

-## Available endpoints
+## Authorization

-Note that all endpoints under `/dashboard/` require a authorization token.
+Some endpoints require a authorization token.
 It can be obtained from `GET /login/azure` (which will redirects you to `/login/complete`).
-It is a JWT token; your request MUST have the following header line when accessing endpoints in `/dashboard/`
+It is a JWT token; your request MUST have the following header line when accessing those endpoints:

 ```
 Authorization: JWT <the token>